Ne-Lexa/google-play-scraper/docs/classes/Review/README.md

 * [Nelexa\GPlay\Model\Review::getScore](review.getscore.md) - Returns a review rating.
 * [Nelexa\GPlay\Model\Review::getCountLikes](review.getcountlikes.md) - Returns the count of likes of the review.
 * [Nelexa\GPlay\Model\Review::getReply](review.getreply.md) - Returns a reply of the review.
+* [Nelexa\GPlay\Model\Review::getAppVersion](review.getappversion.md) - Returns the version of the application for which the comment was made.
 * [Nelexa\GPlay\Model\Review::asArray](review.asarray.md) - Returns class properties as an array.
 * [Nelexa\GPlay\Model\Review::jsonSerialize](review.jsonserialize.md) - Specify data which should be serialized to JSON.